nativescript-vue/nativescript-vue.org/content/blog/2018-02-25-using-parse-in-nativescript-vue.md

 ---
-title: NativeScript-Vue 1.0 and a new site!
+title: Using Parse in Nativescript-vue
 authors: [damain]
 toc: true
 ---